bkkkk/bkkkk.github.io/_posts/2015-08-29-testing-ipad-posting.md

 comments: True
 ---

-I'm using ```Editorial``` on iPad with a handful of workflows!
-I can even upload photos straight from my iPad and include them in the posts.
+I'm using [Editorial](http://omz-software.com/editorial/) from *omz-software* on the iPad with a handful of workflows to post directly to github pages!
+I can even upload photos straight from iPad and include them in the posts without ever touching my laptop.

-If you're interested, take a look Robert Vojta's [description](http://www.robertvojta.com/2015/05/12/editorial-workflows-for-jekyll-blogging/) of his Editorial workflows, and download them straight to your iPad/iPhone.
+If you're interested, take a look Robert Vojta's [description](http://www.robertvojta.com/2015/05/12/editorial-workflows-for-jekyll-blogging/) of his Editorial workflows and download them to your iPad/iPhone.

-An alternative is [prose.io](http://prose.io), but requires you giving permission to a third-party site which you might not be comfortable with.
+An alternative is [prose.io](http://prose.io), but it requires you giving permission to a third-party site; you might not be comfortable with that.